-1. The Mediation Program will be developed, implemented, and monitored by the Vice President for Enrollment and Student Services, the Director of Equal Opportunity, and the Associate Vice President for Student Services.
+1. The Mediation Program will be developed, implemented, and monitored by the Vice President for Enrollment and Student Services, the Director Institutional Equity, and the Associate Vice President for Student Services.

-2. The Director of Equal Opportunity and the Associate Vice President for Student Services will coordinate training and maintain a list of student and employee mediators for the Mediation Program.
+2. The Director Institutional Equity and the Associate Vice President for Student Services will coordinate training and maintain a list of student and employee mediators for the Mediation Program.

-3. In conjunction with the Associate Vice President for Student Services, the Director of Equal Opportunity will develop and implement a monitoring system to evaluate the Mediation Program.
+3. In conjunction with the Associate Vice President for Student Services, the Director Institutional Equity will develop and implement a monitoring system to evaluate the Mediation Program.

-4. The Director of Equal Opportunity will submit a semiannual review of the Mediation Program to the Executive Vice President.
+4. The Director Institutional Equity will submit a semiannual review of the Mediation Program to the Executive Vice President.

 Changes approved by Cabinet on November 1, 2004; March 3, 2008